Gibson City-Melvin-Sibley Community Unit School District 5

 Gibson City-Melvin-Sibley School District is a K-12 public school district based in Gibson City, Illinois.

+In Champaign County the district includes Foosland.

+History

 GCMS organized through a consolidation between the Gibson City and Melvin-Sibley "Mel-Sib" school districts in 1993.
 All of the district's school buildings are located within Gibson City, but the middle school was located in the old Melvin-Sibley High School in Melvin until 2001.
 The district has three schools, GCMS Elementary School, GCMS Middle School, and the GCMS High School.

-The superintendent of GCMS is Jeremy Darnell.
-The three principals of the district are Justin Kean (elementary), Kyle Bielfelt (middle), and Chris Garard (high school).